 If you are looking for an alternative clubbing experience without all the fancy basic bros, then I suggest going underground and looking at German techno and electornica events at Blitz Nightclub, the Muffatwerk , Harry Klein, Bahnwärter Thiel, Rote Sonne, or Pimpernel.

-If you want to take to the streets and party then hang out on Leopoldstrasse near the Siegstor for a massive street party – be careful this is a war zone for fireworks.
+If you want to take to the streets and party then hang out on Leopoldstrasse near the Siegstor for a massive street party.
+Here you will find plenty of locals and tourists drinking, listening to music, and watching fireworks.
+The vide of this party may change in 2019 as the personal firework ban takes place, however it may be a good place to watch the city show.

 If you are one of those crazy people who love traveling to new destinations to run in races, then check out the Silvesterlauf or the New Year’s Eve run, which takes place on the morning of the 31st.